Dr. Catherine Masson-Boivin, HDR, DR1 INRA, group leader

 Catherine did her PhD at the LIPM in Jean Dénarié’s lab where she studied the genetic basis of Sinorhizobium meliloti plant compound catabolism.
 She was recruited as a scientist at IRD (Research Institute for Development) and spent 7 years in Dakar, Western Africa.
 Her work focussed on rhizobia, nodulation genes and Nod factor diversity (association studies).
 She then moved back to France, in Montpellier (LSTM) where she discovered β-proteobacteria able to nodulate legumes (now called β-rhizobia).
-Catherine re-joined the LIPM in 2003 as an INRA member, where she set up her own research group that she now co-directs with Jacques Batut.
+Catherine re-joined the LIPM in 2003 as an INRA member, where she set up her own research group that she co-directed with Jacques Batut during several years.
 She selected Cupriavidus taiwanensis as a β-rhizobium model and completely sequenced its genome in collaboration with the Genoscope.
-More recently she has launched a real-time evolution experiment aiming at evolving a non symbiotic bacterium, the plant pathogen Ralstonia solanacearum, into a legume symbiont.
+More recently, she has launched a real-time evolution experiment aiming at evolving a non-symbiotic bacterium, the plant pathogen Ralstonia solanacearum, into a legume symbiont.

 During her PhD, Delphine brought a major contribution to the sequencing and expert annotation of the genome of the model rhizobium Sinorhizobium meliloti.
 When she joined the CNRS in the group of Jacques Batut’s in 2002 she pursued the work on the postgenomics of S. meliloti in deciphering the transcriptome of S. meliloti during the symbiotic process and in free living conditions.
 Microarray was at that time the most powerful tool to study microbial transcriptomes.
-More recently, in collaboration with other groups in the lab, Delphine is revisiting the transcriptome of S. meliloti during symbiosis with Medicago truncatula using deep sequencing of RNAs.
-In 2008 the main research work of Delphine switched to the experimental evolution project which aims at converting a non symbiotic bacterium into a legume symbiont.
-In this project she is managing the production of evolved populations and clones and is seeking for adaptive mutations responsible for the improvement of the symbiotic properties of experimentally evolved strains.
+More recently, in collaboration with other groups in the lab, Delphine revisited the transcriptome of S. meliloti during symbiosis with Medicago truncatula using deep sequencing of RNAs.
+In 2008, the main research work of Delphine switched to the experimental evolution project which aims at converting a non-symbiotic bacterium into a legume symbiont.
+In this project, she is managing the production of evolved populations and clones and is seeking for adaptive mutations responsible for the improvement of the symbiotic properties of experimentally evolved strains.

 Marta did her PhD thesis at the University of Padue, Italia, on the development of an animal model for the infection of the human pathogen Helicobacter pylori.
 She then moved to the Pasteur Institute in Paris in the Eric Pringault’s group as a Marie Curie postdoctoral fellow, where she studied the interaction of Shigella with gut cells.
-At the same time she evolved a major interest for cellular biology focusing on the molecular mechanisms responsible of cell differentiation in the human Barrett’s syndrome.
+At the same time, she evolved a major interest for cellular biology focusing on the molecular mechanisms responsible of cell differentiation in the human Barrett’s syndrome.
 She then joined the group of Ludger Johannes at the Curie Institute in Paris where she started a project on the dynamics of membrane and vesicles trafficking in eukaryotic cells following IFNα and IFNγ internalization.
-In 2005, Marta joined the group of Catherine Masson-Boivin and Jacques Batut as permanent INRA researcher.
-She is involved in the experimental evolution project.
+In 2005, Marta joined LIPM as permanent INRA researcher.
+Since then, she is involved in the experimental evolution project of the group.
 Her current research is focusing on the phenotypic characterization of evolved clones by combining cell biology (high throughput image analysis) to genetic approaches.

 Anne-Marie obtained a Master 2 in Microbiology from the University Paul Sabatier, Toulouse, in 1982.
 She was then recruited at the Institut National de la Recherche Agronomique (INRA).
 Her work on Sinorhizobium meliloti was to study the nitrogen fixation genes and the regulators implicated in signal transduction.
 Now she is involved in the study of cyclic cAMP signaling and its role in the control of infection during the symbiosis between S. meliloti and its host M. sativa.